 If students do not complete their Applied Learning Experience within the semester of the planned graduation date, they do not need to reapply.
-The graduation date will be then scheduled for the next semester.
-Students can contact the Graduate School at <a href="mailto:graduation-gradua
+The graduation date will be scheduled for the next semester.
+Students can contact the Graduate School at gradschool@wcupa.edu for additional information about graduation policies.